DOI-USGS/ISIS3/Developing-ISIS3-with-cmake.md

-ctest               # run all tests ctest -R _unit_     # run unit tests ctest -R _app_      # run app tests ctest -R jigsaw     # run jigsaw's app tests ctest -R lro        # run all lro tests ctest -E tgo        # Run everything but tgo tests
+ctest               # run all tests ctest -R _unit_     # run unit tests ctest -R _app_      # run app tests ctest -R _module_   # run module (cat) tests ctest -R jigsaw     # run jigsaw's app tests ctest -R lro        # run all lro tests ctest -E tgo        # Run everything but tgo tests
 ```
 ## Building New Tests

 The workflow for creating a new tests will be the same as the old ISIS make system besides adding test data.
-See Make Truth Replacement below for how this set in the process changes.
+See [Make Truth Replacement](#make-truth-replacement) below for how this set in the process changes.

 ## App Tests and Category Tests